Botswana Government Budget: Revenues and Spending

 How much is Botswana Government Budget?

-- The surplus of government budget in Botswana decreased to 240 BWP Million (0.019 B USD) in the second quarter of 2022.
+- The surplus of government budget in Botswana increased to 5173 BWP Million (0.377 B USD) in the first quarter of 2023.
 The maximum surplus was 4392 BWP Million and deficit was -7352 BWP Million.

 - Data published Quarterly by Central Bank.